Tucson FoodieCelebrating local food, drink, and community.

 barbata

-“Experts highlight Barbata’s use of native ingredients in their rotating cocktail list, which also includes playful experiments like the Dagroni Sour, a daiquiri that combines flavors of a Negroni and classic sour.
+"Experts highlight Barbata’s use of native ingredients in their rotating cocktail list, which also includes playful experiments like the Dagroni Sour, a daiquiri that combines flavors of a Negroni and classic sour.
+"Barbata’s decor is intentionally sparse, dominated by the clean lines and blonde maple and oak floors for a European wine den feel.
+Spanish and Italian-influenced small plates complement the mood."

-(Photo courtesy of Batch)
+(Photo courtesy of Sidecar)

 "Batch has more than 1,300 unique labels, the state’s largest whiskey collection, arranged along a wall of red-backlit bottles that climbs seven levels high.
 You can get the Kentucky kingpins at this nationally acclaimed whiskey and bourbon stronghold, but the bar also slings local whiskey with prickly pear and bitters in the 'Keep It Local.'"